Student Employment FAQ's

 An on-campus student employee of Concordia University must:

 - Be in an active academic status at Concordia University (does not include Post Secondary Enrollment Option [PSEO] students).
-Priority is given to students enrolled for 12 credit hours or more as an undergraduate; 6 hours or more as a graduate student; or are eligible for federal or state work-study.
+Students must be enrolled for 12 credit hours or more as an undergraduate; 6 hours or more as a graduate student.
+Priority will be given to students who are eligible for federal or state work-study.
 Exceptions exist for summer employment.

 - Have a United States Social Security number.

 - Have proper identification as determined by Form I-9.
 Must be able to complete section A or sections B and C.

 If you have been offered a job to work at CSP as an on-campus student employee, you MUST complete the form I-9 and provide documents to show that you are eligible for employment PRIOR TO your first day of work for pay.
 You need to complete this step to begin working at CSP.

 In addition to your form I-9, students will be sent a number of documents through AdobeSign upon hiring.
 These documents include: W-4 form, Student Employment Handbook Acknowledgement, and Student Confidentiality Agreement.
 When you are sent these documents please fill them out completely and electronically sign.